7 Ways To Increase Your Confidence At Work

 2. Fake it till you make it.
 Confidence is all about perception.
 Acting confidently is the first step to feeling confident.
 In the process of convincing others, you may actually convince yourself.

 3. Take courageous action.
-Accomplishing things that you don’t think possible is a sure fire way to boost your confidence.
-So say yes to that promotion, job opportunity, project or task which is outside your comfort zone … knowing that your confidence will only grow through taking courageous action.
+Accomplishing things you don’t think possible is a sure fire way to boost your confidence.
+So say yes to that promotion, job opportunity, project or task outside your comfort zone … knowing that your confidence will only grow through taking courageous action.

 As a mentor has said to me often, say yes and then work out how.
 And you know what … It is through saying yes and working out how that my skills, knowledge and confidence have grown.